xiaomaozhou26/Learning-Based-Goal-Directed-Navigation-/README.md

 Training Data
 ========
-The training data is collected in our lab and can be downloaded [here].
+The training data is collected in our lab and can be downloaded [here] (https://drive.google.com/drive/folders/1fvC_lWlIz1shrV3d_61Yvd48RVBJHHYe).

 D3QN
 ========